dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 <img src="./images/image-20200609222439728.png" alt="image-20200609222439728" />

 The API key and URL are what we are going to need to integrate with the service.
-You can click `Show credentials` and copy/paste them somewhere for later use in this lab or you can click `Download` and they will be downloaded as a text file for you.
+You can click `Show credentials` and copy/paste them somewhere for later use or you can click `Download` and they will be downloaded as a text file for you.

 You’ll next need to do similar for `Language Translator`.
 It also has `Lite` plans and are set up in the same place on the IBM Cloud.
 You may choose any region you want.